The Development of Pharmaceutical Packaging in Today’s Care Markets

 Long-Term Care and Extended Care Facilities

-Medication is a huge part of treatment for patients within long-term or extended care.
+Medication is a huge part of treatment for patients with long-term or extended care.
 These organizations typically require pharmaceutical packaging for smaller or individualized medications for residents.
 Depending on the size of the facility, packaging needs might be a lower volume compared to large hospital systems.

 Specialty Pharma